relayrides/coding-exercise/README.md

 ##### Android

 Use Java with standard Android XML layouts.
-You can use any libraries and tools you like, but be prepared to explain why.
+You can use any libraries and tools you like, but please include a README that explains your approach and why specific technologies were used.

 Send us the APK file and a link to your code repo.